PaystackHQ/paystack-android/README.md

 avoid the need to send card data directly to your server.
 Instead, this library sends credit card data directly to our servers.

+> We have retired the createToken function.
+Please upgrade your existing apps and use `chargeCard` instead.

 ## Requirements
 - Android SDKv16 (Android 4.1 "Jelly Bean") - This is the first SDK version that includes `TLSv1.2` which is required by our servers.
 Native app support for user devices older than